racker/service-registry-docs/Concepts.md

 time of your account.
 An event is inserted each time one of the following incidents occur:

-* A service joins a session
+* A service is created
 * A configuration value is updated
 * A configuration value is removed
-* A session times out
+* A service times out

 ![Events feed visualized using a timeline](/img/events_feed_timeline_visualization.png)